 Overview of Scrum Process

 Scrum, a simple framework of project management, was developed by Jeff Sutherland and Ken Schwaber.
-They represented the process at Object-Oriented Programming, Systems, Language and Application conference in Austin, Texas, in 1995.
+They represented the process at the Object-Oriented Programming, Systems, Language and Application conference in Austin, Texas, in 1995.
 Later they published the methodology as “Scrum Software Development Process”.

-The Framework of Scrum
+Framework of Scrum

 Scrum emphasizes teamwork which influences team members to address complex problems and deliver the products with the highest possible value.
-Like rugby team, Scrum instigates team to learn through experiences, become self-organized at the time of dealing with problems and improvement through reflecting on wins and losses.
-Generally, it is a framework of handling a project which focuses on teamwork, accountability, iterative progress toward achieving a well-defined goal.
+Like a rugby team, Scrum instigates the team to learn through experiences, become self-organized at the time of dealing with problems and improvement through reflecting on wins and losses.
+Generally, it is a framework for handling a project which focuses on teamwork, accountability, iterative progress toward achieving a well-defined goal.

-Scrum is often assumed as a part of the agile software development process because the Scrum concept is revolved around continuous improvement which is a primary principle of agile.
-The framework begins with the simple acknowledgment that the team does not know about the details of every nook and corner of the project at the outset rather it gets experienced through the adaptation of changing conditions and user requirements.
+Scrum is often assumed as a part of the agile software development process because the Scrum concept is revolved around continuous improvement, which is a primary principle of agile.
+The framework begins with the simple acknowledgment that the team does not know about the details of every nook and corner of the project at the outset; rather, it gets experienced through the adaptation of changing conditions and user requirements.

 Key Roles in Scrum Framework